Standardization in Lab Automation

 The consortium for Standardization in Lab Automation (SiLA) is a not-for-profit membership organization formed by software suppliers, system integrators and pharma/biotech companies.
 It develops and introduces new device and data interface standards allowing rapid integration of lab automation hardware and data management systems.
 Highly skilled experts of member companies contribute in SiLA's technical work groups.
 Membership is open for institutions, corporations and individuals active in the life science lab automation industry.
 The SiLA consortium provides professional training, support and certification services to suppliers and system integrators implementing SiLA compliant interfaces.

 Mission

-SiLA is the global initiative to standardize software interfaces in the field of life science research instrumentation, like autosamplerss, and laboratory automation.
+SiLA is the global initiative to standardize software interfaces in the field of life science research instrumentation, like autosamplers, and laboratory automation.
 Instigated by the pharmaceutical industry's need for flexible laboratory automation, the initiative is supported by major device and software suppliers worldwide.

 Background

 Understanding the mechanisms of life requires extensive, often repetitive, experimentation.
 Laboratory automation, therefore, has become instrumental to the progress of the life sciences.

 Industry provides commercial laboratory devices to perform increasingly sophisticated tasks.
 However, combining equipment from different providers to work in concert often proves impossible.
 Exporting captured data from proprietary software for further analysis can be frustrating or impossible.

 This situation leads to a waste of resources: Available equipment needs to be replaced for compatibility reasons, software drivers have to be purchased or developed, and data conversion is time-consuming.

 Such technical obstacles impede the development of higher level autonomous experimentation systems.

 SiLA enables researchers to focus on their scientific questions by reducing equipment connectivity effort to a minimum.
 This is achieved by using proven, tested and maintained documentation and code.